 Importance of understanding native title and cultural heritage laws

-An understanding of the protection provided by the Native Title Act and its relationship to state and territory cultural heritage laws is of particular importance for PBCs and native title holders so they are fully aware of the options available to protect their cultural heritage.
+An understanding of the protection provided by the NTA and its relationship to state and territory cultural heritage laws is of particular importance for PBCs and native title holders so they are fully aware of the options available to protect their cultural heritage.

-In areas where native title may exist or has been determined to exist, the rights recognised under the Native Title Act and its future act processes can assist in protecting cultural heritage.
+In areas where native title may exist or has been determined to exist, the rights recognised under the NTA and its future act processes can assist in protecting cultural heritage.
 As noted earlier, future act agreement negotiations provide native title holders with an important opportunity to ensure that appropriate cultural heritage protection measures are implemented.
-State, Territory and Commonwealth cultural heritage laws can also be used to protect cultural heritage in these same areas where native title rights and interests may continue exist.
+State, territory and Commonwealth cultural heritage laws can also be used to protect cultural heritage in these same areas where native title rights and interests may continue exist.

 The Balanggarra Aboriginal Corporation experience